wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    "In theory, a resolver could use wildcards or NSEC RRs to generate positive and negative responses (respectively) until the TTL or signatures on the records in question expire.
-However, it seems prudent for resolvers to avoid blocking new authoritative data or
+However, it seems